Symbol-Level Precoding Through the Lens of Zero Forcing and Vector Perturbation: A New Look at SLP

 \end{Theorem}

-The proof of Theorem~\ref{Them1} will be described in the next subsection.
+The proof of Theorem~\ref{Them1} is shown in Appendix~\ref{sec:proof_thm1}.
 Theorem~\ref{Them1} suggests that the TTP ratio between SLP and ZF is lower bounded by $\kappa~(\kappa < 1)$.
 In particular, $\kappa$ increases as $L$ increases, and $\kappa \to 1$ as $L \to \infty$.
 This leads to the following important conclusion:

-\begin{Corollary} Under Assumptions~\ref{Asm1}--\ref{Asm4}, the optimal SLP scheme under the TTP minimization design~\eqref{eq:TTP_ref} approaches the ZF scheme~\eqref{eq:ZF} as the QAM size tends to infinity. \end{Corollary}
+\begin{Corollary} Under Assumptions~\ref{Asm2}--\ref{Asm4}, the optimal SLP scheme under the TTP minimization design~\eqref{eq:TTP_ref} approaches the ZF scheme~\eqref{eq:ZF} as the QAM size tends to infinity. \end{Corollary}

 Corollary~\ref{Cor1} suggests that, for very high-order QAM, we may simply use ZF.
+It explains why we have not seen a numerical result that shows significant gains with SLP for very high-order QAM; see, e.g.,~\cite{alodeh2017symbol}.
 Our numerical results will illustrate that the ZF scheme is indeed near-optimal for very large $L$.
-On the other hand, our numerical results will also indicate that, for smaller $L$, the optimal SLP scheme and its variant (to be described) can have significant TTP reduction over the ZF scheme.
+On the other hand, our numerical results will also indicate that, for smaller $L$, the optimal SLP scheme can have significant TTP reduction over the ZF scheme.